Greg-T8/Notebook/topics/concepts/unit_testing.md

 Most people agree on the first and second points.
 People have differences on the third point.
 The isolation issue is the root of the differences between the classical and London schools of unit testing.

-The most canonical book on the classical school is [Test Driven Development: By Example](https://www.amazon.com/Growing-Object-Oriented-Software-Guided-Tests/dp/0321503627/ref=sr_1_1?crid=23PA6751RMJS7&keywords=growing+object-oriented+software%2C+guided+by+tests&qid=1704477374&sprefix=Growing+object-o%2Caps%2C97&sr=8-1) by Kent Beck.
+The most canonical book on the classical approach is [Test Driven Development: By Example](https://www.amazon.com/Growing-Object-Oriented-Software-Guided-Tests/dp/0321503627/ref=sr_1_1?crid=23PA6751RMJS7&keywords=growing+object-oriented+software%2C+guided+by+tests&qid=1704477374&sprefix=Growing+object-o%2Caps%2C97&sr=8-1) by Kent Beck.

 The London style is sometimes referred to as _mockist_.
 The most prominent book for the London style is [Growing Object-Oriented Software, Guided by Tests](https://www.amazon.com/Growing-Object-Oriented-Software-Guided-Tests/dp/0321503627/ref=sr_1_1?crid=23PA6751RMJS7&keywords=growing+object-oriented+software%2C+guided+by+tests&qid=1704477374&sprefix=Growing+object-o%2Caps%2C97&sr=8-1), by Steve Freeman and Nat Pryce.

 #### The London take

-The London school isolates the system under test from its collaborators.
+The London school isolates the system under test from its collaborators (i.e. dependencies).
 It involves replacing all dependencies with a _test double_, which is an object that looks and behaves like its release-intended counterpart but is actually a simplified version that reduces the complexity and facilitates testing.
 The term _test double_ was introduced in the book [xUnit Test Patterns: Refactoring Test Code](https://www.amazon.com/xUnit-Test-Patterns-Refactoring-Addison-Wesley-ebook/dp/B004X1D36K/ref=sr_1_1?crid=2PVQI7B8WYTKH&keywords=xunit+test+patterns&qid=1704477623&sprefix=xunit+test+patterns%2Caps%2C95&sr=8-1). _Test double_ comes from the notion of using a stunt double in movies.

 The following image shows how a test double replaces the dependencies of the system under test.